edemaine/coauthor/README.md

   [KaTeX](https://khan.github.io/KaTeX/).
 Easy to add additional formats.

-* [Ace editor](https://ace.c9.io/) supports "regular" keybindings as well as Vim and (limited) Emacs style.
+* [Ace editor](https://ace.c9.io/) supports "regular" keybindings as well as Vim and (limited) Emacs keybindings.
 (If you've ever needed rectangular selection for e.g. ASCII art, that's built-in to this editor.)

 * Organization by **groups** (intended to correspond to groups of people who meet).
 Users can have permission to see and/or post within each